 Exercise

-You should plan on letting your Cockatiel out to fly for about 1 hour every day, which will not only help with exercise but will allow for the all-important socialization.
-If your Cockatiel is going to spend most of its time in a cage, ensure you find a cage large enough for it to fly in.
+You should plan on letting your Cockatiel out to fly for about 1 hour every day, which will not only help with exercise but will also allow for all-important socialization.
+If your Cockatiel is going to spend most of its time in a cage, ensure that you find a cage large enough for it to fly in.

 Where to Adopt or Buy an Albino Cockatiel